influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

    subscription-protocol = "https"
 ...
 ```
-The relavent properties in Example 1 are:
+The relevant properties in Example 1 are:

 * `urls` &ndash; note the protocol is `https` and _not_ `http`.
 * `ssl-cert` and `ssl-key` &ndash; to indicate the location of the certificate and key files.
 * `insecure-skip-verify` &ndash; for testing with a self-signed certificate.
 * `subscription-protocol` &ndash; to declare the correct protocol for subscription communications.
+For example if Kapacitor is to run on HTTP then this should be set to `"http"`, however if Kapacitor is to run on "HTTPS" then this should be set to `"https"`.

 Note that when a CA file contains the certificate and key together the property
 `ssl-ca` can be used in place of `ssl-cert` and `ssl-key`.